How to conjugate Estar in Spanish

 Vosotras / Vosotros | habréis estado | you (plural) will have been |

-Ellas / Ellos / Ustedes | habrán estado | they will have been, you (plural formal) will have been |
+Ellas / Ellos / Ustedes | habrán estado | they will have been, |

 Estar in the Indicative Conditional Perfect

-The Indicative Conditional Perfect of estar is used to talk about something that would have happened in the future but didn’t due to another action.
+The Indicative Conditional Perfect of estar is used to talk about something that would have happened in the past but didn’t due to another action.
 For example, "habría estado cansado", meaning "I would have been tired".

 Pronoun | Spanish | English |